indra-labs/indra/doc/whitepaper.md

 https://www.usenix.org/system/files/sec21fall-aumayr.pdf

-Blitz has a one way flow and as it mentions deep in the appendix this can be done using onion routing, to protect identity.
+Blitz has a one way flow and as it mentions deep in the appendix this can be done using onion routing via Sphinx, to protect identity.

 The revocations in plain Blitz include all the identities along the chain.
 The key distinction here is that in the revocation packet each node gets, there is